daderidd/daderidd.github.io/_pages/about.md

 I am also a visiting research fellow at [EPFL](https://www.epfl.ch/labs/lgb/geome/) and am affiliatied with the Geneva University Hospitals through the [Unit of Population Epidemiology](https://www.hug.ch/medecine-premier-recours/uep).
-I’m a spatial data scientist by training with a background in bioengineering, but I have just enough expertise in computer science and data science to make trouble.
+I’m a spatial data scientist by training with a background in bioengineering.
 My research and interests are all grounded in the idea that most things, from proteins in a cell to human beings in a community, are connected.
 This perspective motivates my conviction that holistic, big picture approaches are beneficial, acknowledging that the whole is indeed greater than the sum of its parts.

-Through my roles at the University of Geneva and EPFL I have had the chance to consult with various organisations about a wide range of topics which gave me experience in understanding needs, tailoring approaches, and creating value.
-I have also consolidated my ability to rigorously manage deadlines and budgets while sharpening my communication skills to share complex results accurately and convincingly, both in writing and orally.
+These approaches offer opportunities in many fields through the power of spatial analyses and network science.

+## Main fields of interest
+**Precision Public Health, Spatial Epidemiology, Digital Health, Health Systems, Data-driven Decision-making**

+#### Main Skills
+**Data science, Geospatial Analysis, GIS, Causal inference, Machine Learning, Remote Sensing**
 ## Work and research
 In my work, I harness quantitative and computational methodologies to deeply understand the spatial dynamics of public health.
 With a focus on spatial data analysis,